RoboticImaging/LBurst/README.md

 }
 ```
 ## Acknowledgement
 We use some functions directly from [LFToolbox](https://github.com/doda42/LFToolbox) for visualisation and extend the work of [R2D2](https://github.com/naver/r2d2) for a robotic burst captured in millilux conditions.
 We compare reconstruction performance evaluation for state-of-the-art feature extractors similar to [the hierarchical localization toolbox](https://github.com/mihaidusmanu/Hierarchical-Localization), [Image matching benchmark](https://github.com/mihaidusmanu/image-matching-benchmark-baselines) and [Comparative Evaluation of Hand-Crafted and Learned Local Features](https://github.com/ahojnnes/local-feature-evaluation).
 We use [evo](https://github.com/MichaelGrupp/evo) for pose evaluation and compare against other robotic burst methods as described in [Burst with merge](https://github.com/RoboticImaging/LightConstrainedSfM) and [BuFF](https://github.com/RoboticImaging/BuFF).
-Please refer to individual repositories for license details.
+Please refer to individual repositories for more details on license.